OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

   - one or several Raspberry Pi computers.
 Any model would fit, Raspberry Pi Zero, A, B, all versions.
 - in term of programming language
   - [Java](https://www.oracle.com/technetwork/java/index.html)
+- in term of communication protocols
+    - HTTP
+    - REST
+    - MQTT
 - in term of tools and frameworks
   - [Maven](https://maven.apache.org/) - a build tool for Java.
   - [Helidon](http://helidon.io) - Micro-service oriented.